koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ```
 Edit `docker-github-actions-runner.sh`.

+- DOCKER_DIR is the directory with the Dockerfile
 - REPO_URL should point to your fork or the arduino-ide
 - ACCESS_TOKEN should be your github access token (=password).